zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 [^2]:  I would like to note that due to the interdependent nature of the real world, the network of entities has some nodes that are more significant than others in the scale of the cascading failure probability.
 Of course, the statement that "EMV Co focuses on systemic payment system integrity, not whether a company survives a ransomware attack" does not apply to those critical nodes of the interdependency network.

 [^3]: For a better understanding of systemic risk and idiosyncratic risks, I suggest [the short reading from Systemic Risk Centre](https://www.systemicrisk.ac.uk/systemic-risk).

+[^4]: A cyber incident on critical nodes can cascade aggregated failures and very well fits into the definition of systemix risk.
+According to a relatively [recent scenario](https://www.lloyds.com/about-lloyds/media-centre/press-releases/lloyds-systemic-risk-scenario-reveals-global-economy-exposed-to-3.5trn-from-major-cyber-attack), the stakes are high.
+Cyber risks are in the radar of the EU institutions.
+The European Systemic Risk Board regular meetings always has [an honorable mention](https://www.esrb.europa.eu/news/pr/date/2024/html/esrb.pr241205~6f54b13a54.en.html) for systemic cyber risks.